kitschpatrol/renami/readme.md

 Renami provides a configuration-driven approach to automated filename management.
 Specify how you want certain folders of files to be named in the root of your project, and then run `renami` to keep all the filenames consistent and up-to-date.

-The configuration-based approach makes it easy to pull metadata from a file's content and pass it to a...
+The configuration-based approach makes it easy to pull metadata from a file's content and pass it into simple templates to rename files.

 Think of it as a linter + fixer for file names.

 I use it to maintain consistent, content-driven filenames for a large collection of Markdown notes.

 Renami provides an application-agnostic foundation for the "Renami Obsidian" plugin.

+Despite being configuration-driven, Renami aspires to use convention over configuration wherever possible.
+Basic filename hygiene like invalid character removal, Unicode normalization, deduplication, truncation, and (optionally) case transformation are all handled automatically and implicitly.

+The point is to write config that focuses on the _semantic_ aspects of the name change, not the syntactic ones.

+### Features

+- Automatically set file names based on file content on a per-directory basis
+  - Set Markdown file names from frontmatter fields via easy string-based templates
+  - Set Markdown file name from content with [CSS-like selectors](https://github.com/syntax-tree/unist-util-select)
+  - Set file names from file metadata like creation and modiciation dates
+- Change file extensions
+- Unicode normalization
+- Max-length name truncation with configurable `...` and support for detecting word breaks
+- Automatic deduplication with numeric increments
+- All kinds of text case transformations
+- Easily extensible / customizable

+### Non-Features

+- Directory renaming
+- File relocation

 ## Getting started